-We are going to scale the partition functions and consider its limit behavior, which is postponed to Section 4.
+We are going to scale the partition functions and consider their limit behavior, which is postponed to Section 4.
 In this section we show in the correlated setting a CLT holding for weighted sum, which is of interest on its own right.
-Its proof will be mentioned repeatedly later, say, \eqref{lindeberg2}.
+The proof will be mentioned repeatedly later, say, \eqref{lindeberg2}.

-\begin{prop} Let $\om$ be given by \eqref{envir1}, $S$ be the symmetrical random walk on ${\mathbb Z}$ started at the origin under probability measure ${\mathbb P}$, and let $\varrho=H/2$.
+\begin{prop} Let $\om$ be given by \eqref{envir1}, $S$ be the symmetrical random walk on ${\mathbb Z}$ started at the origin, and let $\varrho=H/2$.
 Then

-with $\si^2=\frac{4\beta^2\Ga(1-H/2)}{DH}$. \end{prop} \proof First, we compute the variance of the expectation of the $n$-step energy with respect to probability measure ${\mathbb Q}$
+with $\si^2=\frac{\be^2\Ga(H-1/2)}{(3-2H)\pi}$. \end{prop} \proof First, we compute the variance of the expectation of the $n$-step energy with respect to probability measure ${\mathbb Q}$